rperez025/deep-learning-challenge/README_Step_4_Module 21 - Neural Network Model Report.md

 * ASK_AMT—Funding amount requested
 * IS_SUCCESSFUL—Was the money used effectively

+Initially (Step 1: Preprocess the Data and Step 2: Compile, Train, and Evaluate the Model), I created a script (["Step_1_and 2.ipynb"](https://github.com/rperez025/deep-learning-challenge/blob/main/Deep%20Learning%20Challenge/Step_1_and_2.ipynb)) to preprocess the data, and then compilied, train, and evaluated the data for use with TensorFlow model.

+Additionally (Step 3: Optimized the Model), I created a second script to optimize the Model by adjusting the input features to ensure that no variables or outliers are causing confusion in the model, for example:
+* Dropping more or fewer columns.
+* Creating more bins for rare occurrences in columns.
+* Increasing or decreasing the number of values for each bin.
+* Add more neurons to a hidden layer.
+* Add more hidden layers.
+* Use different activation functions for the hidden layers.
+* Add or reduce the number of epochs to the training regimen.

 ### Results:
 Using bulleted lists and images to support your answers, address the following questions: